great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 * `data`: defines the input data of the example as a table/data frame.
 In this example the table has one column named `all_threes` and a second column named `some_zeroes`.
 Both columns have 5 rows.
 (Note: if you define multiple columns, make sure that they have the same number of rows.)

-* `tests`: a list of test cases that use the data defined above as input to validate
+* `tests`: a list of test cases to validate against the data frame defined in the corresponding `data`.
 	* `title` should be a descriptive name for the test case.
 Make sure to have no spaces.
 	* `include_in_gallery`: set it to `True` if you want this test case to be visible in the Gallery as an example.
 	* `in` contains exactly the parameters that you want to pass in to the Expectation. `"in": {"column": "mostly_threes", "mostly": 0.6}` in the example above is equivalent to `expect_column_values_to_equal_three(column="mostly_threes, mostly=0.6)`